PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

 ![roster example](./pics/roster.png)

-Then, you have to options.
+Then, you have two options.
 If your team already exists, simply click on the team name to join it.

 ![join team](./pics/join_team.png)